The Final 2016 Debate — Trump Was Right

 In the third and final confrontation between Donald Trump and Hillary Clinton, despite her polished “robo-call” rebuttals and his rambling remarks, this was Trump’s best performance — and he got the last word in with spontaneous closing remarks that were uncharacteristically cogent.

-Despite Trump’s abysmal performance in the first debate, and improved performance in the second debate, he demonstrated in the third debate, despite never having held elective office, that he learns from experience.
+Despite Trump’s lackluster performance in the first debate, and improved performance in the second debate, he demonstrated in the third debate, despite never having held elective office, that he learns from experience.

-This was Trump’s best performance, despite the mass media hysterics at his hedge regarding the results of this election.
+This was Trump’s best act yet, despite the mass media hysterics at his hedge regarding the results of this election.
 (More on that below.)

 Clinton directed many of her answers to her largest and most dependable constituency — female voters, majorities of whom handed back to back victories to Bill Clinton in 1992 and 1996, and Barack Obama in 2008 and 2012.
 As I noted yesterday in “Democrats Grope the Gender Gap, duping female voters is Clinton’s best assurance of victory in 2016.